 - Webinar #2: Focused Discussion for the Commercial Sector | Thursday, September 16, 2021

-Join the email list to receive updates regarding California halibut scaled management, including this webinar series.
+Join the email list to receive updates regarding California halibut management.

 California Halibut Stock Assessment